rosenbjerg/ArduinoBoardRenamer/README.md

 Verify that the device name has been changed (e.g. in 'Devices & Printers')

-Press 'Restore' to restore the name of the board to its original, so that next time you flash a similar board, it will have the original name, (f.x.
+Press 'Restore' to restore the name of the board to its original, so that next time you flash that kind of board, it will have the original name, (f.x.
 'Arduino Micro').